otto-de/api-guidelines/content/guidelines/040_Events (MVP)/030_Semantics/010_Semantics/010_must-consume-events-idempotently.md

 Usually exactly-once delivery semantic is desired when it comes to messaging.
 Exactly-once delivery means, that every message is delivered exactly once.
 In a distributed messaging system exactly-once delivery is very hard to archive.

-A producer may crash after a message has been successfully received by the messaging system, but before he received an acknowledgement.
+A producer may crash after a message has been successfully received by the messaging system, but before receiving an acknowledgement.
 On restart, the producer will send the message a second time not knowing that the message has already been published.

-A consumer may crash after successfully processing a message, but before he has sent an acknowledgement.
+A consumer may crash after successfully processing a message, but before sending an acknowledgement.
 On restart, the consumer receives the already processed message a second time, because the messaging system does not know that it already has been processed.

 Consumers must be prepared for duplicate events, due to this at-least-once delivery guarantee.